Dominican Republic–Haiti relations: Dajabón river issue

-The closure (and militarization) of the Dominican Republic-Haiti border occurred in response to the construction of the Pittobert irrigation canal on the binational river known as Dajabón.
-The Dominican government alleges the construction of the Pittobert irrigation canal in Haiti violates the 1929 Treaty of Peace, Friendship and Arbitration between the Dominican Republic and Haiti.
+In August 2018, Haiti began construction of the Pittobert irrigation canal on the Binational Dajabón river.
+The Dominican Republic raises concerns about possible river flow reduction, and in 2021, alleges the construction of the Pittobert irrigation canal in Haiti violates the 1929 Treaty of Peace, Friendship and Arbitration between the two countries.
 This stance is based on the non-consultative nature of the canal and the fact its plans involve a diversion of the binational river, which forms the entire northernmost part of the border between the Dominican Republic and Haiti.
-The canal was designed in 2011 by Cuban state company DINVAI.
-According to the North American Congress on Latin America (NACLA), "A former director of the INDHRI stated that the Haitian State's requests to use water from the binational river for irrigation were rejected in 2013, 2015 and 2017."
-The construction of the canal began in 2018.
+However, a study by the Dominican National Institute of Hydraulic Resources (INDHRI) found that the Pittobert canal’s extractions would still be below the extractions made on the Dominican side.

 In April 2021, Dominican soldiers gained illegal entrance into Haiti to stop the construction.
 The Dominican government applied pressure with threats, and the work was stopped shortly before the assassination of President Jovenel Moïse.
 Then, in August 2023, a peasant movement and the Assembly of Communal Sections (ASEC) restarted construction.
 Hundreds of Haitians volunteered as workers and held mass vigils.
 Jesuit priests and leftist organizations who work on the Dominican border have both spoken out in favor of fair use of the Dajabón River water by both countries.
 They also denounced mining exploitation plans that consume and contaminate enormous amounts of water, set to take place in the same Dominican border province of Dajabón (as the Pittobert irrigation canal).
+In response to the continued construction of the Pittobert canal, the Dominican Republic greenlit the upstream Don Miguel Dam in 2023 in order to control downstream water supply.